nikea1/week-4-game/README.md

 Character Art by alphes

-Update: React Remake comming soon
+Update: A React remake of this project can be found [here](https://github.com/nikea1/react-rpg).